 If you are filing for bankruptcy, Fauver Law office in Louisville, Kentucky can help you interpret and apply these laws to your case.
 We understand the financial difficulties our clients face and how filing for bankruptcy may help you.
 Below is more information on bankruptcy.

-A Chapter 7 allows you to get rid of most of your debt, other than that he choose to keep and a few things you cannot bankrupt.
-A Chapter 13 puts all of your debt together ands allows you to pay a specific amount per month and is generally for 3 to 5 years.
+A Chapter 7 allows you to get rid of most of your debt, other than what you choose to keep and a few things you cannot bankrupt.
+A Chapter 13 puts all of your debt together and allows you to pay a specific amount per month and is generally for 3 to 5 years.
 Which one is best for you depends on your circumstances.

 In general, you would file a Chapter 7 unless you have filed a Chapter 7 in the last 8 years or your income is too high.
 For either of those situations you would have to find Chapter 13.